 Laboratory rotations are considered a fundamental aspect of the GGI curriculum.
-Ph.D. students will enroll in this class during the Fall and Winter quarters of their first year.
-Students will complete a minimum of 2 6-week rotations in the laboratories of GGI faculty members.
-A 3rd rotation during winter quarter is optional.
-Selections of laboratories for rotations are identified in consultation with the 201L/202L course instructor and your Graduate Advisor.
+Ph.D. students will enroll in this class during the fall quarter of their first year.
+Students will complete 2 6-week rotations in the laboratories of GGI faculty members.
+Selections of laboratories for rotations are identified in consultation with the 201L course instructor and your Graduate Advisor.
 Following each rotation, students must submit a written research report and present their research findings in a short oral presentation to the class.
-Students who opt out of the 3rd rotation must submit a written research report and present on continued research in their chosen laboratory.
+During Winter Qtr (IMM 202L), students will submit a written research report and present on continued research in their chosen laboratory.